education.vic.gov.au

 The following posters are designed to be printed by individual schools and children’s services and prominently displayed throughout the school, including all entrances.

-These letter templates have been developed to assist schools in communicating with their community about their fire response.
-Schools can use this text as the basis for a letter on their own school letterhead or for their website.
+These letter and notification templates have been developed to assist schools in communicating with their community about their bushfire preparedness arrangements on days of elevated fire danger.
+Schools can use this text as the basis for a letter on their own school letterhead, for other messages and notifications, or for their website.
 Schools will need to review and update the text each time it is used to ensure it is relevant.

 Phone script for schools